 A restaurant named for the Michelin man was always going to double down on the tasting menu.
 Claude Bosi’s Bibendum earned two Michelin stars just a few months after opening, and its two tasting menus show two sides of the restaurant.
 There’s the signature, which covers the geometrically mesmerising duck jelly, sturgeon, and caviar; and Bosi’s signature “nosotto” dish of chopped vegetables and prawns.
 Or there’s the tastes of the season, which is just that.
 Choose your fighter.

 The area around Victoria station has long been considered a culinary desert.
-At the vanguard of a relatively recent effort to up its game, Andrew Wong has reimagined modern Chinese cooking, and was awarded a richly deserved Michelin star in 2017.
-His ‘Taste of China’ tasting menu is inspired by the country’s 14 borders, with 14 servings in 13 courses covering ‘Memories of Peking Duck’; a trifecta of pork spanning char siu, jerky, and foie gras; and a Shaanxi pulled lamb burger based on rou jia mo.
+At the vanguard of a relatively recent effort to up its game, Andrew Wong has reimagined modern Chinese cooking, and earned two Michelin stars while doing it.
+His “Taste of China” tasting menu is inspired by the country’s 14 borders, with 14 servings in 13 courses covering “Memories of Peking Duck,” a trifecta of pork spanning char siu, jerky, and foie gras; and a Shaanxi pulled lamb burger based on roujiamo.

 Clerkenwell’s Sushi Tetsu might be the hardest reservation to secure in London.
 Pound-for-pound, it serves the best sushi in the city.
 Diners get to observe chef Toru Takahashi’s knife skills and to eat his omakase menu while receiving Harumi Takahashi’s gently flawless hospitality (the two are married), altogether experiencing one of London’s completely brilliant restaurants.